Duane Barry: Conception

 "Duane Barry" was originally planned to be a standalone mythology episode, but the news of Gillian Anderson's pregnancy led to the creation of a two-part episode, since the production crew knew they needed Anderson to disappear until she had given birth.
 The follow-up episode, "Ascension", was written by Paul Brown.

-Much of Carter's inspiration for the episode came from reports of Phineas Gage, who underwent a personality change after a blasting accident drove an iron rod completely through his head (though the idea that Gage became violent, immoral, or a pathological liar, as Scully describes him, is without foundation).
-The aliens' use of a dental drill on Barry was inspired by a neighbour of Carter who said that he was abducted and that the aliens drilled holes into his teeth – which a dentist analyzed and said could not be done with any equipment he knew.
+Much of Carter's inspiration for the episode came from reports of Phineas Gage, who underwent a personality change after a blasting accident drove an iron rod completely through his head The aliens' use of a dental drill on Barry was inspired by a neighbor of Carter who said that he was abducted and that the aliens drilled holes into his teeth, which a dentist analyzed and said could not be done with any equipment he knew.

 The aliens seen at the start of the episode were portrayed by children.
 Carter wrote specifically the part of Barry with Steve Railsback in mind, saying, "I've resisted casting the marquee names only because it takes you out of the show; makes the show less believable.
 But there are certain actors who just call out for the part."
 Originally, Railsback character was named Duane Garry, but it was changed after learning that a person within the FBI had the same name.
 Carter has mentioned that he disliked the new name at first but got used to it over time.